ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Silent World 1871-1876_](https://iiif.archivelab.org/iiif/sim_silent-world_1875-01-01_5_1?page=2)

 #### 1875-01-01

 <table style="width: 100%;"><tr><td style="width: 50%">

+accident: For dust in the eyes, avoid rubbing, dash water into
-, with the round point of a lead-pencil.
+them; remove cinders, &amp;c., with the round point of a lead-pencil.
 Remove insects from the ear by tepid water; never put a hard
 instrument into the ear.
 If an artery is cut, compress above the
 wound; if a vein is cut, compress below.
 If choked, get upon all